o19s/elasticsearch-learning-to-rank/docs/core-concepts.rst

     4,Rambo,Rambo,42.5,21.5,95,...
     3,Rambo,Rambo III,53.1,40.1,50,...

+(here titleScore is the relevance score of "Rambo" for title field in document "First  Blood", and so on)

 Many learning to rank models are familiar with a file format introduced by SVM Rank, an early learning to rank method.
 Queries are given ids, and the actual document identifier can be removed for the training process.
 Features in this file format are labeled with ordinals starting at 1.
 For the above example, we'd have the file format::

     4   qid:1   1:0.0   2:21.5  3:100,...